 |---|---|

-- Rented a scooter for $5 a day and explored freely.
+- Rent a bike at $5 per day and walked around freely.

 FAQs (People Also Ask)